NATO, U.S. demand Russia end Ukraine build-up, West examines options

 Russian news agencies quoted Defence Minister Sergei Shoigu as saying that Russia was taking measures to respond to what it calls threatening military action by NATO, including combat readiness checks and troop exercises.

-Shoigu was cited as saying that NATO was planning to deploy 40,000 troops and 15,000 military personnel close to Russian territory.
+Shoigu was cited as saying that NATO was planning to deploy 40,000 troops and 15,000 pieces of military equipment close to Russian territory.
 The Western alliance denies any such plans.

 Russia on Tuesday also called the United States an “adversary” and told U.S. warships to stay away from Crimea, which is strategically-located on the Black Sea and is increasingly patrolled by NATO allies.